 Maghe Sankranti (Maghi)

 Maghi is discovered in January on the day one month of Magh, carrying an end to the ill-omened month of Poush when all religious ceremonies are forbidden.
 People take Holy-Bath during this event and create and distribute delicious fudges like Laddoo, Ghee, Chaku, sweet potatoes, etc. The mother of the house needs healthiness to all or any members of the family.
-In keeping with religious writing, King Bhisma, who had the controlling on his death, choose to die on the day of Maghe Sakranti.
-So it’s believed that people die nowadays attain Moksha (salvation).
+In keeping with religious writing, King Bhisma, who had the controlling over his death, choose to die on the day of Maghe Sakranti.
+So it’s believed that people die nowadays to attain Moksha (salvation).

-The no-moon night of Falgun (February) is devoted to Lord Shiva and celebrated by Hindus everywhere the planet.
+The no-moon night of Falgun (February) is devoted to Lord Shiva and celebrated by Hindus everywhere on the planet.
 It’s discovered because of the birthday of Lord Shiva.
 Shivaratri is celebrated in Nepal all across.
 Most of the spectaculars events happen at the Pashupatinath Temple in the capital of Nepal.
 This is often an unbelievable spectacle, with devotees paying tribute to Lord Shiva by smearing their bodies in ashes.
 Yogis and Jogis are the events and shows of the day in Pashupatinath.
 The worships performed throughout the night.